 GBS is the number one cause of acute neuromuscular paralysis in people.
 The exact mechanism of how this disease develops has been a mystery.
 Scientists produced three preclinical models of GBS that represent two different forms of the syndrome.

-GBS is an autoimmune disease, where a person’s immune system attacks the body.
-It can be a very severe illness, and treatments mostly fail.
-The use of some antibiotics in this study aggravated neurological lesions and the number of immune antibodies that attack a person’s own organs and tissues.
+GBS is an autoimmune disease, where a person’s immune system erroneously attacks the body.
+It can be a very severe illness, and treatments, unfortunately, mostly fail.
+The use of some antibiotics in this study appeared to aggravate neurological lesions and the number of immune antibodies that attack a person’s own organs and tissues.
 Since people with this syndrome are critical ill, they cannot participate in clinical trials to study the illness.

-The study’s scientists want to test drugs against the syndrome in their models.
+The study’s scientists want to test drugs against the syndrome in their models they study.
 Mansfield said, “therapeutics to prevent GBS from developing in the first place would be the best strategy so that people don’t have to suffer with paralysis.”